-Our #frontendatbytex video series is a non-technical, friendly approach to development.
+Our #frontendatbytex episode 2 video, as well as the entire series, is a non-technical, friendly approach to development.
 We aim to introduce the new generation of developers to the world of coding for startups and enterprises, with snippets of our developers’ day to day activities.
 Have fun!

 If you want to watch the whole series, you can do it here.
 Until then, here is this week’s video & video transcript.

 Robert: ‘Hello!
 After last week’s video, where my colleague, Mihai, walked you through the Startup way of doing things, now it’s my turn to be the star and present you the key points of working on enterprise applications.